-Scheme (RAS).
-Developers are invited to join the RAS if they meet one of the following criteria:

-- 22.1.
-'The developer's principal business is residential property development, and they were responsible (other than solely as a contractor) for the development or refurbishment of one or more building over 11m in height between 1992 and 2022; - 22.2.
-The developer meets the "profits condition" (broadly, having an average annual operating profit of £10m or higher in the financial years ending 2017, 2018 and 2019), and developed or refurbished multiple buildings assessed as eligible for a relevant government cladding remediation scheme; and - 22.3.
-At least one of the buildings over 11m in height that they developed or refurbished qualifies for remediation under the terms set out in the DLUHC's developer remediation contract.' - 23.
-Under these regulations, RAS members must enter a contract with the Secretary of State in which they must undertake, at their own cost, identify and remediate any fire safety defects in their buildings. - 24.
-Members who entered substantially similar contracts prior to the Regulations coming into force such as that put out by DLUHC January 2023 will be treated as having satisfied this condition of membership. - 25.
+- 23. On 25th April, the DLUHC introduced the Building Safety (Responsible Actors Scheme and Prohibitions) Regulation 2023 to establish the Responsible Actors Scheme.
+Developers are invited to join the RAS if they meet one of the following: - 23.1.
+'The developer's principal business is residential property development, and they were responsible (other than solely as a contractor) for the development or refurbishment of one or more building over 11m in height between 1992 and 2022; - 23.2.
+The developer meets the "profits condition" (broadly, having an average annual operating profit of £10m or higher in the financial years ending 2017, 2018 and 2019), and developed or refurbished multiple buildings assessed as eligible for a relevant government cladding remediation scheme; and - 23.3.
+At least one of the buildings over 11m in height that they developed or refurbished qualifies for remediation under the terms set out in the DLUHC's developer remediation contract.' - 24.
+Under these regulations, RAS members must enter a contract with the Secretary of State in which they must undertake, at their own cost, identify and remediate any fire safety defects in their buildings. - 25.
+Members who entered substantially similar contracts prior to the Regulations coming into force- such as that put out by DLUHC January 2023- will be treated as having satisfied this condition of membership. - 26.
 The RAS will serve as a tool to persuade developers to conduct relevant remedial work.
 Not signing up to the RAS if invited to do so in effect bars companies from accessing the development market through prohibiting access to major development works or building control approvals for works already underway.